Tropical storm threat shuts some U.S. Gulf oil output

 The company had been evacuating workers not essential to production, but "the strength and current track of the storm" prompted further evacuations and production shutdowns, BP said.

-The Hurricane Center said Debby was "not expected to move much during the next couple of days."
+The Hurricane Centre said Debby was "not expected to move much during the next couple of days."

 It projected that if Debby stayed on that westerly path, it could come ashore late next week anywhere along the Texas coast, a major refining hub that is home to a quarter of the nation's refining capacity.